 How to convert passion into profit – As told by Dude’s Doughnuts

-We popped into their shared kitchen space to spend some time with the brains behind the operation, Calum to talk about his journey in the food business.
+We popped into their shared kitchen space to spend some time with the brains behind the operation, Calum, to talk about his journey in the food business.
 So, get your pen and paper ready and start taking notes; here’s our step-by-step guide on how to convert passion into profit – as told by Dude’s Doughnuts.

 Find your niche

-So, who was his market? ”We found our feet on the Bermondsey Beer Mile (thanks to Moor Beer Co.) and have since started trading regularly at Flat Iron Square on Friday nights as well as Moor's Vaults & Taproom on Saturdays & Sundays.
+So, what was his market? ”We found our feet on the Bermondsey Beer Mile (thanks to Moor Beer Co.) and have since started trading regularly at Flat Iron Square on Friday nights as well as Moor's Vaults & Taproom on Saturdays & Sundays.
 You'll also catch us from time to time at our neighbours, Fourpure Brewing.”